The memory infrastructure

 Without persistence, every invocation starts from scratch.
 Context, preferences, and history vanish between calls.

-AWS-native serverless infrastructure.
+Serverless-first.
+Every component scales to zero.
 No LLM required for CRUD operations.

 Key-value state in DynamoDB.
 Sub-10ms reads with optimistic locking and configurable TTL.
 Ideal for agent step state and task context.